 balance WG openness with effectiveness

 Improvement #5’s job duty handbook clarifies that liaisons should assist the WG leadership in consensus building and enforcing adherence to the ICANN Expected Standards of Behavior.
 Furthermore, liaisons are also expected to alert the Council if a behavior issue in a WG is prolonged or intensified.
-The following actions by liaisons may help de-escalate issues so that the dispute does not lead to the eventual filing of a Section 3.7 complaint.
+The following actions by liaisons may help de-escalate issues so that the disagreement does not lead to the eventual filing of a Section 3.7 complaint.
 The GNSO Council liaison:

 is the person upon whom the Working Group relies to convey any communications, questions or concerns to the GNSO Council